Cork teen develops app for occupational therapy patients

 The teenager’s Stellar app was chosen as one of only six junior finalists in the competition run by global tech education nonprofit Technovation, which aims to encourage girls interested in technology and problem solving.

-She was inspired by her mother, who is an occupational therapist, to create Stellar after seeing how hard her mother worked during lockdown to care for patients.
+She was inspired by her mother, who is an occupational therapist.
+Kaushik set out to create Stellar after seeing how hard her mother worked during lockdown to care for patients.

-Stellar provides a safe platform to occupational therapists so they can deliver remote appointments, monitor progress, and develop individualised programmes for children.
-This means that some of the 30,000 children awaiting occupational therapy support in Ireland can access services regardless of where they live.
+Stellar provides a safe platform to occupational therapists so they can deliver remote appointments, monitor progress and develop individualised programmes for children.
+This means that some of the 30,000 children awaiting occupational therapy support in Ireland could access services regardless of where they live.

 “Unfortunately, there are currently 30,000 children waiting for occupational therapy in Ireland and these waiting times are only getting worse due to Covid-19,” she said.